preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Use the three lists for base settings and the field to add a Query Parameter.
 Then click "Add" to add the Query.

-Here's a simple example of a Query for displaying documents that are published 2019-06-30 or later:
+Here's a simple example of a Query for displaying documents that are published later than 2019-06-30:

 .. image:: documents-query.png